-I have often, when explaining all this to Americans, used a baseball analogy: Imagine that every team in America is independent, rather than a “farm” team for the majors, and further that these teams can win their way up through the leagues.
+I have often, when explaining all this to my readers, used a baseball analogy (apologies to you non-Americans): Imagine that every team in America is independent, rather than a “farm” team for the majors, and further that these teams can win their way up through the leagues.
 So Pawtucket wouldn’t belong the Red Sox; they could either rise to play them in the league or catch them in a Cup.

 Well, if the Premier League is the Big Leagues, the Football League is A, AA, and AAA.
 And the first level beneath that is the National League, a collection of 24 mostly professional teams that most Americans will never have heard of, with stadiums around 5,000 seats, neighborhood followings, and, well, players that take the train to games.

 Boreham Wood, a suburb north of London, is something like England’s Hollywood; Star Wars was filmed there, as were some of the Indiana Jones films and even the original (British) Big Brother.
 That’s all at a place called Elstree Studios, which is a left out of the station – which, in turn, has pictures of movie stars in it, as well as stars in the sidewalk outside.

 To the right lies about the most generic possible English “high street,” which is Brit for a Main Street.
 I must note one exception, however: the most bizarrely palatial MacDonaald’s once will ever encounter:

 Otherwise, the lineup of shops and pubs was so perfectly ordinary that David, who is 17 and therefore tuned in to the world of burgers the way I am to curries, practically lept for joy at the sight of a Nando’s.
 Post-game dinner at this relatively exotic locale was set, and all we needed now was a pub to catch the Arsenal-Spurs game in.